mataln/TLSpecies/README.md

 [intro]

 ## Folder Structure
 An outline of the layout of this repository can be seen below, including where data is expected to be stored, and in what format.
 Our data, and metadata can be found [here](https://zenodo.org/record/6962717#.Yu_Dc_HMK3I) (DOI:10.5281/zenodo.6962717; originally published in Owen et al. 2021).
+Note that the data at this repository has been downsampled to 5cm resolution to save space.
+Please cite this data using the DOIs for the zenodo repository (DOI:10.5281/zenodo.6962717) and the original paper (doi.org/10.1111/1365-2745.13670) if you make use of it.

 ```